 We launched our wireless local area network service in May 2002.
-As of December 31, 2011, we had a total of approximately 657,007 residential and business customers that lease our access points.
-In addition, we have established 21,216 hot spots in public areas, such as convenience stores, airports and international convention centers, where individuals can access our wireless local area network.
+As of December 31, 2012, we had a total of approximately 1,280,315 residential and business customers that leased our access points.
+In addition, we had established 35,000 hot spots and 100 hot zones in public areas by the end of 2012, such as convenience stores, airports and international convention centers, where our smartphone subscribers can access our Wi-Fi network and help to offload 3G data network traffic.